 Experience

-The High Fens - it's not all about magnificent walks and bike tours.
-Discover also excursions and other activities.
+The High Fens - more than magnificent walks and bike tours.
+Here are some excursion sites and other activities.

 Accommodations and gastronomy

-The region offers a wide range of warm, comfortable accommodation.
-The people are imbued with Belgian savoir-vivre.
-They know how to enjoy life.
-That's also why there's so much on offer in terms of gastronomy.
+The region offers a wide range of comfortable accommodation.
+The people are imbued with Belgian savoir-vivre and know exactly how to enjoy life.

 F.A.Q.